-Cranberries are traditional for the holidays and I always prepare a basic whole berry cranberry sauce.
+Cranberries are a tradition for the holidays and I always prepare a basic whole berry cranberry sauce.
 But, for a change of pace, I started preparing this sweet, tart and slightly hot Cranberry Jalapeño Salsa a few years ago.
-Since Thanksgiving is all about tradition, I make both this recipe and the basic and wait to see who likes which version.
+Since Thanksgiving is all about tradition, I make both this recipe and the basic one and wait to see who likes which version.

-Save yourself some time and make this salsa a couple of days ahead of ahead of time and refrigerate until needed.
+Save yourself even more time and make this Cranberry Jalapeño Salsa a couple of days ahead of time and refrigerate until needed.

 This recipe has been a hit every time I have served it.
 I love having it on my Thanksgiving menu because of the cranberries and it tastes great on a leftover turkey sandwich.
 Try it other times of the year as a sauce for grilled chicken, fish or pork.

 Calories: 35, calories from fat: 0, total fat: 0.0 g, saturated fat: 0.0 g, trans fat: 0.0 g, cholesterol: 0 mg, sodium: 120 mg, potassium: 70 mg, total carbohydrate 9 g, dietary fiber: 2 g, sugars: 5 g, protein: 0 g, phosphorus: 10 mg.

 Reprinted with permission from the American Diabetes Association.
 Copyright 2013 by the American Diabetes Association